kno3comma14/alana/README.md

 ## Installation

-The project is not uploaded yet to [clojars](https://clojars.org/) yet, but you can add the dependencies to your projects using the git repository as follows:
+The project is not uploaded to [clojars](https://clojars.org/) yet, but you can add the dependencies to your projects using the git repository as follows:
 ```clojure
 ...